pawaters/dating-app/README.md

 - Start with APP js, descirbe routes, components, choices, then backend
 - which state in store you used to keep track of stuff?
 - how did you organise your css - one main then some tailwin with each element?
+- How did you do your own queries without ORM ? can you show me your DB ?
+- did you define the objects you will use before?

 - What list of todos would you use to do the project? (review ours)
 - What main sources/examples would you use?